Donate Today

 Frequently Asked Questions

-You can donate to the US Foundation for Peace in Divided Societies in one of two ways:
+You can donate to the Foundation for Peace in Divided Societies in one of two ways:

-1. Online with a debit or credit card through our form.
+- Online with a debit or credit card using our secure donation form.

-The Foundation for Peace in Divided Societies is a nonpolitical organization that is not affiliated with any political parties.
-We advocate for the rights and freedoms of South Africans and work to protect the country’s constitution, but we do not make political contributions or support political parties.
+The Foundation for Peace in Divided Societies is a nonpartisan organization and is not affiliated with any political parties.
+We do not make political contributions or support political candidates or parties.
+Our work focuses on promoting human rights, constitutional values, and public awareness in a manner consistent with applicable nonprofit regulations.

-Contributions can be made using the platform provided.
-Alternatively, donations can be made via direct deposit or wire transfer into our account directly.
-Should you wish to do so, please email us at info@usfoundationforpeace.org and we will email you our banking details.
+Contributions can be made using the form provided on this page.
+Alternatively, donations can be made via direct deposit or wire transfer.
+For bank transfers, please email us at info@usfoundationforpeace.org and we will gladly send you our banking details.